Start for free

 This is a turnkey solution that does not require you to manage the server; Odoo handles everything, and the cost is included in your subscription.
 This option is best for small businesses with non-technical teams that need a simple plug-and-play ERP.

-While it is a simple solution, it has significant limitations for your business.
-For example, you are limited to Odoo’s standard features and Odoo Studio.
-Therefore, you cannot install customer codes or integrate third-party modules.
+While it is a simple solution, it has significant limitations.
+You are limited to Odoo’s standard features and Odoo Studio, so you cannot install custom code or third-party modules.

 3. Odoo.sh(The Developer Platform)